Fred-Michael/Fred-Michael/README.md

     public static string AboutMe()
     {
         return "I am a highly skilled and innovative Software Developer.
 An expert in designing and developing cutting-edge, robust software solutions by leveraging the power of the .NET ecosystem.
         Detail-oriented and committed to delivering high-quality software applications.
-                Collaborative and adaptable, with a strong grasp of the latest industry trends";
+        Collaborative and adaptable with a strong grasp of the latest industry trends";
     }

     public static string LanguagesSpoken()